-Your website must have excellent information that is relevant to patients, and a conversion process that transforms them from website visitors into actual patients and even potential referral sources.
+Your website on marketing physical therapy must have excellent information that is relevant to patients, and a conversion process that transforms them from website visitors into actual patients and even potential referral sources.

 Good content enables you to connect with your audience, and includes an action-oriented message, combined with a sense of urgency.

 The patient must be able to contact the office, or schedule an appointment online at any time.
 The easier you make the initial contact, the more profitable your site will be. our goal is to get the visitor who comes to your site to call or email you requesting further information about your services.

 The last thing you want is for the reader to leave your site without initiating contact with you.
 In most cases, you have less than 30 seconds to make an impression with your site.

 Even if the visitor leaves your site without contacting you, you want an “email stimulator” box on your site that encourages the visitor to provide you with their name and email address.
 This should be a simple form, asking for the visitor’s name, email address and phone number, placed prominently, and attractively, on your website.

 Offer your visitor an e book, a newsletter or some incentive to provide you with their contact information when they visit your site.
 It is critical that contact information should be easily viewable on all pages of the website, perhaps as a part of the website banner.

 Make it easy for them to contact you and leave their contact information behind.
 Your website should help you build a patient database, since hundreds, or potentially thousands of patients could be visiting your website each month.